-This off-the-beaten-path, private island resort is blissfully quiet thanks to its adults-only status.
+Palm Island Resort, an off-the-beaten-path, private-island resort, is blissfully quiet thanks to its adults-only status.
 Five white-sand beaches spread out on 135 acres mean a secluded spot on the sand is always available, so honeymooners, this could be a top contender.
 Days here are spent sipping on rum punches (they are bottomless, after all) or exploring the lush interior hiking or biking on the various trails.
 Then it's back to your island loft (on stilts!) to gaze at the ocean-view from the comfort of your private deck.

 Couples Tower Isle, Jamaica

-This Ocho Rios couples-only all-inclusive resort boasts six new restaurants, 20 new rooms, and a new pool and spa, plus a private island for sunning in the buff.
+Couples Tower Isle, located in Ocho Rios, is a couples-only all-inclusive resort that boasts six restaurants, 20 new rooms, and a new pool and spa, plus a private island for sunning in the buff.

-Jumby Bay is an all-inclusive luxury resort that is accessible only by boat.
+Jumby Bay Island is a luxury all-inclusive resort that is accessible only by boat.
 This legendary 40-room, 16-villa resort presides over a 300-acre island two miles off the Antiguan coast.
 Fresh from a multimillion-dollar renovation, it boasts a new spa, restaurant, beachfront suites and oceanfront infinity pool.